AlexisDel/ProgReseau/documentation/Séance n°1.md

 - *Lesson 9 How to Take a Photo with Raspberry Pi*
 - *Lesson 13 How to Use the Tracking Module*

-:warning: Ne pas toucher au Servos pour l'instant.
+:warning: Ne pas toucher au Servos pour l'instant